KevinAst/action-u/docs/api.md

 <h5 style="margin: 10px 0px; border-width: 5px 0px; padding: 5px; border-style: solid;">
   ratifyFn(...args) ⇒ args</h5>
-An optional hook of [ActionMeta](#ActionMeta) to validate and/or defaultaction creator parameters.- validation is accomplished by app-specific means (typically  thrown exceptions)- default parameters are accomplished by applying default semantics  and returning the arguments
+An optional hook of {{book.api.ActionMeta}} to validate and/or defaultaction creator parameters.- validation is accomplished by app-specific means (typically  thrown exceptions)- default parameters are accomplished by applying default semantics  and returning the arguments

 | Param | Type | Description |